 Firmness: Medium-Firm (6) or Firm (8)

 The Saatva Contour 5 is another firm option from Saatva.
-The overall score isn’t quite as high as the Classic, but still provides a quality performance level that is great for sleepers looking for a memory foam feel.
+The overall score isn’t quite as high as the Classic, but still provides a solid performance level that is great for sleepers looking for a memory foam feel.
 This mattress has minimal sinkage and very low levels of bounce.
-Unlike the Saatva Classic, which encourages motion and engagement, the Contour5 is designed to limit bounce and activity on the mattress.
+Unlike the Saatva Classic, which encourages motion and engagement, the Contour5 is designed to limit bounce on the mattress.
 It’s also quite a bit more expensive, but if you like the feel of memory foam it can be worth it.

 Brooklyn Bedding Aurora Luxe